 3 Fluoride Sources You Should Monitor for Your Family’s Dental Health

 We know fluoride is critical to the health of a child’s teeth, but did you know too much fluoride can cause problems just like too little?
 It’s true.
 Children who get too much fluoride over too long a period develop enamel fluorosis.
-Enamel fluorosis causes the surface of enamel to take on a streaky or mottled appearance, much like a deep-set stain in the teeth themselves.
+Enamel fluorosis causes the surface of the enamel to take on a streaky or mottled appearance, much like a deep-set stain in the teeth themselves.
 The tooth is otherwise undamaged, but the stained appearance of the teeth does not go away.

 Monitor these 3 Fluoride Sources for your family’s dental health